stillwwater/twoecs/docs/README.md

 Holds information on which components are attached to an entity.

 1 bit is used for each component type.
 Note: Do not serialize an entity mask since which bit represents a given component may change.
-Use the `has_component<Component>` function instead.
+Use the `contains<Component>` function instead.

 -----